eugenp/tutorials/README.md

 To run the integration tests, use the command:

-`mvn clean install -Pintegration-lite-first` or

-`mvn clean install -Pintegration-lite-second` or

-`mvn clean install -Pintegration-heavy` or
+`mvn clean install -Pintegration` or

-`mvn clean install -Pintegration-jdk9-and-above`
+`mvn clean install -Pintegration-jdk8`

 depending on the list where our module exists